fnproject/fdk-python/README.md

 As you may see, the framework provides new assertion methods like:

- * assertInHeaders - allows to assert header(s) presence in response
+ * assertInHeaders - allows asserting header(s) presence in response
- * assertInTime - allows to assert the time necessary for a function to finish
+ * assertInTime - allows asserting the time necessary for a function to finish
- * assertNotInTime - allows to assert the time within a function was not able to finish
+ * assertNotInTime - allows asserting the time within a function was not able to finish
- * assertResponseConsistent - allows to assert function's response content consistency by accepting a callable object that must return boolean value that states the consistency
+ * assertResponseConsistent - allows asserting function's response content consistency by accepting a callable object that must return a boolean value that states the consistency

 In order to run tests, use the following command: